zarr-developers/VirtualiZarr/docs/usage.md

 ## Writing virtual stores to disk

-Once we've combined references to all the chunks of all our legacy files into one virtual xarray dataset, we still need to write these references out to disk so that they can be read by our analysis code later.
+Once we've combined references to all the chunks of all our archival files into one virtual xarray dataset, we still need to write these references out to disk so that they can be read by our analysis code later.

 ### Writing to Kerchunk's format and reading data via fsspec